 Preparing a marathon training project – focus on the joy

-Let’s assume you are the type who would go out on the steel beam, because you get a large sum of money.
-In this case you need to focus on the joy, you can achieve by reaching the finish line in your marathon project.
+Let’s assume you are the type who would go out on the steel beam because you get a large sum of money.
+In this case, you need to focus on the joy, you can achieve by reaching the finish line in your marathon project.
 You need to focus on your “moving towards motivation”.
 Then it would be a good idea if you imagine, how happy and proud you will be by getting success in reaching your goal.

-Feel free to use all your senses, when you imagine how it will be to reach your goal and how great an inspiration, you will be to others when you show that you dare to go after your dreams and set yourself a high goal.
+Feel free to use all your senses, when you imagine how it will be to reach your goal and how a great inspiration, you will be to others when you show that you dare to go after your dreams and set yourself a high goal.

-Also remember to focus on yourself and the relationship with yourself.
+Also, remember to focus on yourself and the relationship with yourself.
 You run for you and not because you want to live up to, what you think others expect of you.
-It can be a benefit, to write down all the good things about long distance running, so you can return to the list if your motivation drops along the way.
+It can be a benefit, to write down all the good things about long-distance running, so you can return to the list if your motivation drops along the way.

 Preparing a marathon training project – focus on the pain

 Let’s assume you are the type who would go out on the steel beam, to save your children.
-In this case you need to focus on the discomfort of e.g. drop out halfway in the program.
-Describe for yourself, how much you will hate yourself if you continue to use bad excuses for not challenging yourself as a real long distance runner and how sad it will be, to see others stand with the finisher medal around the neck while you are still running the usual 4 kilometers one time a week!
+In this case, you need to focus on the discomfort of e.g. drop out halfway in the program.
+Describe for yourself, how much you will hate yourself if you continue to use bad excuses for not challenging yourself as a real long-distance runner and how sad it will be, to see others stand with the finisher medal around the neck while you are still running the usual 4 kilometers one time a week!